 CUSTODY AND DIVORCE IN THE TIME OF CORONAVIRUS

 Family law cases accompany profound life changes.
 During this COVID-19 pandemic, the challenges of divorce and child custody are being compounded by social distancing, shelter-in-place orders, financial constraints, and health concerns.
-Courts are closed for non-emergency business and therefore unavailable to hear matters like child custody, visitation, support, and property.
+Many courts remain impacted by their closures for months during 2020.
 Our office continues to assist families in transition, including with disputes arising from the novel Coronavirus:

 - Temporary modification of visitation schedules